sing7726/Business-Data-Analysis/README.md

 # Data Analysis Portfolio Projects

-This repository includes two data analysis projects: Uber Data Analysis using Python and Logistics Data Analysis using Excel.
-These projects were created to practice data cleaning, data analysis, visualization, and business reporting.
+This repository contains data analysis projects that I completed to develop practical skills in data cleaning, analysis, visualization, dashboard development, and business reporting.

-The main purpose of these projects is to show how raw data can be converted into useful insights using beginner-friendly tools like Python, Pandas, Matplotlib, and Microsoft Excel.
+The projects use tools such as Python, SQL, Power BI, and Excel to transform raw data into meaningful insights.
+Each project focuses on a different business problem and demonstrates a combination of analytical thinking, data exploration, and reporting.

 ---

-## 1. Uber Data Analysis using Python

-This project analyzes Uber trip data to understand ride patterns, demand trends, and time-based activity.
-The dataset was cleaned and explored using Python.

-The analysis focuses on understanding how Uber rides change by date, time, hour, weekday, and location.
-Different charts were created to make the data easier to understand.

-### Tools Used

-- Python
-- Pandas
-- Matplotlib
-- NumPy
-- Jupyter Notebook

-### Main Work Done

-- Imported and loaded Uber trip dataset
-- Checked dataset information and missing values
-- Converted date and time column into proper datetime format
-- Extracted useful time columns such as hour, day, weekday, and month
-- Analyzed ride demand by hour
-- Analyzed ride demand by weekday
-- Created visualizations to understand trip patterns
-- Studied peak hours and busy travel times

-### Skills Demonstrated

-- Data loading
-- Data cleaning
-- Exploratory data analysis
-- Time-based analysis
-- Data visualization
-- Python programming
-- Business insight generation

-### Project Summary

-This project helped in understanding how ride demand changes during different times of the day and week.
-The analysis shows how Python can be used to study transportation data and find useful patterns from real-world datasets.
+# 1. Banking Loan Risk Analysis using SQL and Power BI

+This project analyzes customer and loan data for a fictional financial institution.
+The goal of the analysis is to understand loan approval patterns, default risk, customer credit profiles, and regional lending performance.

+SQL was used to clean, validate, join, and transform the data, while Power BI was used to build an interactive dashboard for reporting and business insights.

+## Tools Used

+* SQL
+* SQLite
+* Power BI
+* DAX
+* Python
+* Pandas
+* Excel

+## Main Work Done

+* Loaded and validated multiple banking datasets
+* Cleaned and transformed loan and customer data
+* Joined customer, account, branch, and loan tables
+* Created customer age, income, and credit score groups
+* Built SQL views for reporting and analysis
+* Calculated loan approval and default metrics
+* Created interactive Power BI dashboards
+* Developed KPI measures using DAX

+## Key Business Questions

+* What is the overall loan approval rate?
+* What is the overall loan default rate?
+* How do income and credit score groups affect loan outcomes?
+* Which loan types have the highest application volume?
+* Which provinces account for the largest loan amounts?
+* Which customer groups present higher credit risk?

+## Skills Demonstrated

+* SQL data analysis
+* Data cleaning and validation
+* Relational database concepts
+* Power BI dashboard development
+* DAX calculations
+* Business reporting
+* Risk analysis
+* KPI development

+## Project Summary

+This project demonstrates how data can be used to evaluate lending performance and customer risk.
+The final dashboard helps identify approval trends, default risk patterns, and customer segments that may require additional review.

 ---

-## 2. Logistics Data Analysis using Excel

-This project is based on a logistics and warehouse inventory dataset.
-The main goal of this project is to analyze inventory levels, stockout risk, reorder priority, warehouse zone performance, fulfillment rate, and inventory cost.

-The project was completed using Microsoft Excel with formulas, Pivot Tables, summary sheets, and dashboard visuals.

-### Tools Used

-- Microsoft Excel
-- Excel Tables
-- Excel Formulas
-- Pivot Tables
-- Conditional Formatting
-- Dashboard Design

-### Main Work Done

-- Cleaned and organized logistics inventory data
-- Created calculated columns for inventory analysis
-- Identified low-stock items
-- Identified items at risk of stockout
-- Calculated inventory value
-- Calculated monthly holding cost
-- Calculated days of inventory left
-- Analyzed fulfillment performance
-- Analyzed warehouse zone performance
-- Created Pivot Table summaries
-- Created reorder priority analysis
-- Built a dashboard for business insights

-### Important Analysis Areas

-- Category-wise inventory summary
-- Stockout risk by category
-- Stock status by category
-- Warehouse zone performance
-- Reorder priority items
-- Fulfillment performance by category
-- Inventory cost and holding cost analysis

-### Skills Demonstrated

-- Excel data analysis
-- Inventory management analysis
-- Logistics reporting
-- Pivot Table reporting
-- KPI tracking
-- Dashboard creation
-- Business decision-making
-- Data organization

-### Project Summary

-This project shows how Excel can be used for logistics and warehouse operations analysis.
-The final workbook helps to identify which items need reorder attention, which categories have high inventory value, and which warehouse zones need improvement.
+# 2. Uber Data Analysis using Python

+This project analyzes Uber trip data to understand ride demand patterns and time-based activity using Python.

+The analysis focuses on identifying trends across hours, weekdays, and dates to better understand transportation demand and customer behavior.

+## Tools Used

+* Python
+* Pandas
+* NumPy
+* Matplotlib
+* Jupyter Notebook

+## Main Work Done

+* Imported and explored Uber trip data
+* Checked data quality and missing values
+* Converted date columns into datetime format
+* Created additional time-based variables
+* Analyzed trip demand by hour and weekday
+* Built visualizations to identify usage patterns
+* Examined peak travel periods

+## Skills Demonstrated

+* Data cleaning
+* Exploratory data analysis
+* Time-series analysis
+* Data visualization
+* Python programming
+* Insight generation

+## Project Summary

+This project helped develop skills in Python-based data analysis and visualization.
+It demonstrates how transportation data can be analyzed to identify trends and support operational decision-making.

 ---

+# 3. Logistics Data Analysis using Excel

+This project focuses on warehouse inventory and logistics operations using Microsoft Excel.

+The objective was to evaluate inventory levels, stockout risk, reorder priorities, warehouse performance, and inventory costs through business reporting and dashboard development.

+## Tools Used

+* Microsoft Excel
+* Pivot Tables
+* Excel Formulas
+* Conditional Formatting
+* Dashboard Design

+## Main Work Done

+* Cleaned and organized inventory data
+* Calculated inventory value and holding costs
+* Identified low-stock and stockout-risk items
+* Calculated reorder priorities
+* Analyzed warehouse zone performance
+* Measured fulfillment performance
+* Created Pivot Table reports
+* Built an inventory management dashboard

+## Key Analysis Areas

+* Inventory health monitoring
+* Stockout risk analysis
+* Reorder planning
+* Warehouse performance
+* Fulfillment tracking
+* Inventory cost analysis

+## Skills Demonstrated

+* Excel data analysis
+* Logistics reporting
+* KPI tracking
+* Dashboard development
+* Inventory management analysis
+* Business reporting
+* Data organization

-## Overall Learning
+## Project Summary

-Both projects helped in building practical data analysis skills.
-The Uber project focuses more on Python-based analysis and visualization, while the Logistics project focuses more on Excel-based business reporting and dashboard creation.

-Together, these projects show the ability to work with raw data, clean it, analyze it, create summaries, and present insights in a clear way.
+This project demonstrates how Excel can be used to support logistics and inventory decision-making.
+The dashboard provides visibility into stock levels, inventory risk, warehouse operations, and fulfillment performance.

 ---

-## Key Skills Used Across Both Projects
+# Skills Demonstrated Across Projects

-- Data cleaning
+* Data Cleaning
-- Data analysis
+* Data Analysis
-- Exploratory data analysis
+* Exploratory Data Analysis (EDA)
+* SQL
+* Power BI
+* DAX
-- Excel formulas
+* Excel
-- Pivot Tables
+* Pivot Tables
-- Python programming
+* Python
-- Pandas
+* Pandas
-- Matplotlib
+* Matplotlib
-- Dashboard creation
+* Dashboard Development
-- KPI analysis
+* KPI Reporting
-- Business reporting
+* Business Intelligence
-- Problem-solving
+* Data Visualization
+* Problem Solving

 ---

-## Portfolio Purpose
+# Portfolio Purpose

-These projects are part of a learning portfolio for entry-level data analyst roles.
-The goal is to show practical experience with real datasets, analytical thinking, and the ability to present data in a useful and simple way.
+These projects were created as part of my learning journey toward a career in Data Analytics.
+They demonstrate my ability to work with raw datasets, clean and transform data, perform analysis, build dashboards, and communicate findings through clear and meaningful reports.

+I am continuously expanding this portfolio by working on new projects and learning additional tools and techniques used in data analytics and business intelligence.